Batch Bayesian Active Learning with Partial Batch Label Sampling: Method

-\paragraph{ParBaLS-MAP} While the main version of ParBaLS requires sampling $m$ versions of $y^{(i)}$, another variant we test experimentally involves using just one version of labels $y^{(1)}$ comprised of the Maximum A Postiori (MAP) labels for each unlabeled point: $y^{(i)}_x = \argmax_{y \in \mathcal{Y}} \Pr(Y_x = y | L)$.
+\paragraph{ParBaLS-MAP} While the main version of ParBaLS requires sampling $m$ versions of $y^{(i)}$, another variant we test experimentally involves using just one version of labels $y^{(1)}$ comprised of the Maximum A Posteriori (MAP) labels for each unlabeled point: $y^{(i)}_x = \argmax_{y \in \mathcal{Y}} \Pr(Y_x = y | Y_L=y_L)$.
+This decreases the computational complexity by a factor of $m$.
+This is also more similar to the usual definition of pseudo-labels as the current model's most likely prediction.